bring/developer-site/content/api/address/index.md

   - title: Rate limiting
     content: |
-      Clients exceeding 18 requests per second will be throttled, and the response will contain http status code 429.
+      Clients exceeding 40 requests per second will be throttled, and the response will contain http status code 429.
 If you have a use case requiring rates above the limit, please contact developer-booking@bring.com for assistance.

   - title: Formats
     content: |
-      REST XML/JSON over HTTP and SOAP over HTTP.
+      REST XML/JSON over HTTP.
-      Booking endpoints will assume all requests are UTF-8 encoded.

 oas: https://api.qa.bring.com/address/api-docs/
 ---